 It is a belief that drives her own art, including her paintings of stormy landscapes that show nature dramatically affected by the pressures of climate change.

 It is also a conversation that she hopes will become an everyday aspect of life at Adelphi.

 “I like for the arts to be integral to the campus as much as possible,” Monaghan said.
 To help make that a reality, she applied for and was named a 2021–2022 Viret Family Faculty Leadership Fellow, becoming a member of a unique program at Adelphi that gives faculty members who aspire to leadership positions the opportunity to develop new skills while working on projects of importance to the University.

-Endowed by a $1 million donation from Lionel Viret ’95, the program has supported 21 faculty members since 2017.
+Endowed by a $1 million donation from Lionel Viret ’95, the program has supported 21 faculty members since it was established in 2017.
 Each fellow spends a semester away from teaching duties not only to work on their chosen project but to develop executive leadership abilities.
 Fellows work directly with a leadership mentor and attend professional development seminars and national conferences in their areas of interest.